 Earth Day: a simple idea, a world of change

 Gaylord Nelson speaks to an Earth Day crowd in Denver, Colorado, on April 22, 1970.
-You can view the speech notes by Nelson on this page.
+View Nelson's speech notes.

 Gaylord Nelson, the ambitious junior senator from Wisconsin, grew accustomed to disappointment in the 1960s.
 In his first Senate speech, supporting a bill banning phosphates in detergents, he insisted that "we need this...just as desperately as we need the defense against atomic missiles."
 That did not stop his fellow legislators from voting down the bill, just as similar pleas could not win him a single co-sponsor for his 1966 bill banning DDT.
 While he was able to lure President Kennedy to take a "conservation tour" of Wisconsin and the West in 1963, he watched helplessly as the President, the press, and audiences preferred to debate taxes and Cold War politics.